 Write compelling proposals every time, with Wrike

-Earlier in this post, we showed you seven project proposal templates.
+Earlier in this post, we showed you a range of different project proposal templates.
 When you combine these clear frameworks with an exhaustive overview of your previous work, you’ll be in the best position to write the type of project proposals your readers want to see.

 From sparking relationships with potential clients to starting new internal initiatives, Wrike has helped over 20,000 organizations track their work and analyze the data in a way that informs their decisions, boosts collaboration, and powers innovation.